 Training for any triathlon, including an Ironman triathlon, will always involve swimming, cycling, and running, as these are the three disciplines performed in all triathlon events.

-Ironman training is extremely time- and energy-intensive.
-The Ironman world record, held by Kristian Blummenfelt, is 7:21:12, and this is over twice as fast as many Ironman finishers.
+Ironman training is highly time- and energy-intensive.
+Kristian Blummenfelt holds the Ironman world record at 7:21:12, which is over twice as fast as many Ironman finishers.

-Therefore, the focus of Ironman training is on building incredible cardiovascular, muscular, and mental endurance, and athletes may train for upwards of 15-20 hours per week.
+Therefore, the focus of full distance Ironman training is on building incredible cardiovascular, muscular, and mental endurance.
+Athletes may have training plans with upwards of 15-20 hours of workouts per week.

-In contrast, training for a sprint or Olympic distance triathlon will involve much less of a time commitment and a great emphasis on speed over endurance.
+In contrast, training for a sprint distance or Olympic distance triathlon instead of a long-distance triathlon involves much less time commitment and greatly emphasizes speed over endurance.

 The world record for a sprint triathlon is a mere 51:15 (9:07 swim, 26:24 bike, and 14:25 run), a speedy time set by Mario Mola at the ITU Edmonton WTS sprint race in 2018.